-Welcome to The Pod People Film Festival, The Dork Report’s third mini movie retrospective.
+Welcome to The Pod People Film Festival, our third mini movie retrospective.
 After catching up with Ridley Scott and George A. Romero, we now take a look at four adaptations of Jack Finney’s novel The Body Snatchers, plus one unofficial homage / satire.

 - Invasion of the Body Snatchers (1956)